fforw/entity/README.md

 Also, the variable *a* only contains a numerical entity id, the macro can provide normal member access to the component props of the entity.

+$entity doesn't mean anything and does nothing beyond being a marker in the AST marking the limit of the macro transformation.
+The whole thing including import gets removed from the final code.

+The parameters of the arrow function are just present to mark for what variables we want the macro's member access magic to do it's thing.
+A variable "a" outside of $entity is exactly the same as inside, but that fact that the arrow function makes it seem like it's different is actually a good thing because we can pretend that the new function comes with differently typed entity variables and our IDEs stop complaining about us trying to do member access on a number.

 #### Technical details